ElementareTeilchen/upgrader/README.md

 ## Is it only useful for upgrading from 6 to 8?

-Basically it should also work for 7 to 8, we did not use it for that yet though.
-So far.
-In 2018 we are planning to upgrade some projects from 7 to 8 and maybe even to 9.
+Basically it should also work for 7 to 8, we work on those currently.
+Probalby even for upgrades to 9.
 Stay tuned.

 ## What about upgrading from 4.5?